osmcode/osmium-tool/man/osmium-renumber.md

     directory.
 The files written will be named `nodes.idx`, `ways.idx`, and `relations.idx`.
 See also the **INDEX FILES** section below.

+--show-index=TYPE
+:   Print the content of the index for TYPE (node, way, or relation) on
+    STDOUT.
+Each line contains the old ID, a space character and then the new ID.
+Any other options (except **--index-directory/-i**) are ignored if this option is used.

+-s, --start-id=FIRST_ID or FIRST_NODE_ID,FIRST_WAY_ID,FIRST_RELATION_ID
+:   Set the first ID that should be used.
+If the ID is positive, IDs are
+    counted upwards, if the ID is negative, they are counted downwards.
+    This can be set to either a single ID which is used for all object types or a comma-separated list of three IDs used for the first node, way, and relation, respectively.
+If this is not set, IDs for all object types start at 1.

 -t, --object-type=TYPE
 :   Renumber only objects of given type (*node*, *way*, or *relation*).
 By
     default all objects of all types are renumbered.
 This option can be given